Category Archives: Jenna’s Lists

 4 Halfway Decent Movies In Theaters Now (Hannah Arendt, Frances Ha, The Bling Ring, Berberian Sound Studio)

 I’ve been hitting the ol’ theaters hard this month, and I’ve found most of these movies to be decidedly satisfactory.
-I didn’t ‘love’ any of these, but I would say that if you’re interested in seeing them, they’re worthwhile:
+I didn’t ‘love’ any of these, but I would say that if you’re interested in seeing them, you’ll probably enjoy them:

 Hannah Arendt (2012) | Dir.
 Margarethe von Trotta | 113 min.